tjohnston-softdev/fox-controller-app-tests/readme.md

 # FOX Controller Unit Testing

-This is a Node JS application which is used to perform unit testing on a software prototype I helped develop as an employee of [Optim Controls](https://www.optimcontrols.com.au/home) during late-2018.
+This is a Node JS application which is used to perform unit testing on a software prototype I helped develop as an employee of [ControlX Engineering](https://www.controlxengineering.com.au/) during late-2018, when the company was known as 'Optim Controls'.
 It has the ability to test both the individual script files and the online API endpoints.

 ---